 Kerry is IAB Digital Media Sales Certified.
 He has attended the Center for Creative Leadership, IDEO Innovation Training, Innosight Strategic Innovation Training.
 He has led digital design and innovation challenges at both Schurz and Gannett.
 Kerry represented Schurz as board member for the Open Mobile Video Coalition (now part of NAB).
 Kerry helped create the Mobile 500, a coalition of broadcasters, including Schurz Communications, working to advance commercial and policy aspects of Mobile DTV.
 He is currently engaged in advanced studies in (big) data sciences and analytics.

 At Schurz, Kerry leads a corporate digital team with revenue, audience, inventory, engineering and design directors based across the USA.
-He is additionally involved in strategic planning and budgeting activities in all company segments.
+He is additionally involved in strategic planning, M&A and budgeting activities in all company segments.

 At Schurz, Kerry created and coordinates the company’s “SCI Centers for Excellence,” made up of highly-focused and well-trained digital specialists based at local Schurz properties, but creating digital solutions that benefit the entire company.
 With CEO Todd Schurz, Kerry co-created the Schurz Innovation Prize and related technology-prize programs at Notre Dame, Indiana University and Purdue.
 Kerry has lectured at each of those schools, as well as a University, in Ukraine, while on a assignment there working with a media company in advancing its digital aspirations in challenging economic and political conditions.

-Kerry and his wife Mary Ann share four children and three dogs.
+Kerry and his wife Mary Ann share four children, three dogs and two cats.